XSS 101

 General Info

-In layman's terms when a web page is loaded, the browser processes its HTML code, and creates a Document Object Model (DOM) of the page, aka DOM tree (Figure1).
+In layman's terms when a web page is loaded, the browser processes its HTML code, and creates a Document Object Model (DOM)arrow-up-right of the page, aka DOM tree (Figure1).

 Figure 1: The HTML to DOM process.